Eligibility

 What commonly disqualifies applicants

-Most applicants aren't approved.
+Most applicants are not approved.
 Common disqualifiers include no prior pregnancy, prior serious pregnancy complications, high BMI, smoking, certain medications, or not passing screening.
 Agencies also weigh your state's surrogacy laws.

 Disclosure: EggDonorPay may earn a referral bonus if you apply through our links.
 This never changes surrogate compensation.
 Not medical or legal advice; confirm with the agency.